 Outcome Measure - Project Statistics Your Response

 Number of attendees

 Number of participants

 Number of artists/ cultural workers employed

 Number of people employed in other paid positions

 Number of volunteers

-Which sectors of the community made cash or in-kind coarts, health, business, tourism ntributions to the project? e.g. education,
+Which sectors of the community made cash or in-kind c education, arts, health, business, tourism ontributions to the project? e.g.